gilbitron/laravel-vue-pagination/docs/guide/api/props.md

 * `Boolean` (optional)

 When `true`, the pagination component will keep the same length regardless of the position of the page number.
 This is useful when you want to keep the pagination component always the same size and not vary at the first or last pages.
-It does uses the `limit` to determine the length of the pagination component.
+The `limit` prop is used to determine the length of the pagination.